evmos/docs/docs/protocol/modules/vesting.md

 - block time is before surpassing vesting cliff end (with zero vested coins) AND
 - block time is before surpassing all lockup periods (with non-zero locked coins)
 - sender account has insufficient unlocked tokens to execute the transaction

+### Custom Staking Module

+Evomos introduced the concept of [EVM extensions](https://docs.evmos.org/develop/smart-contracts/evm-extensions) to allow smart contract to interact with Cosmos SDK modules like the bank and the staking to provide a better developer experience allowing users to interact with Cosmos native module via the EVM.
+Since `ClawbackVestingAccount` are allowed to stake only unlocked & vested coins, or locked & vested, we have to ensure that all other configurations are not permitted to perform a state transition.
+Instead of having these checks implemented in both the `AnteHandler`s for Cosmos transactions and Ethereum transactions, Evmos core wraps the Cosmos SDK `x/staking` module to introduce these checks in the `MsgServer` of this module.
+With this approach we ensure that all staking actions, through direct Cosmos message or through extensions, are validating the account balance in the proper way.

+The staking wrapper uses the same functionalities of the original staking module but introduces required checks in the following methods:

+- `Delegate`
+- `CreateValidator`

 ## Events